Sneak Peek: The three most common TPM interview questions:

-As companies are growing, the need for cross-functional programs and cross-functional collaboration is growing fast too.
-It's bringing a lot of dependencies that engineering managers/product owners need to spend additional time on while still keeping everything aligned.
+As companies grow, the need for cross-functional programs and cross-functional collaboration is also growing fast.
+Unfortunately, it's bringing a lot of dependencies that engineering managers/product owners need to spend additional time on while still keeping everything aligned.

-TPMs help create a big picture and to update stakeholders on the overall program health instead of each engineering team taking care of their responsible part..
+TPMs help create a big picture and update stakeholders on the overall program health instead of each engineering team taking care of their responsible position.

-In general TPMs are helping to move fast!
+In general, TPMs help to move fast!

 What types of programs does a TPM generally lead?

-TPM’s are more needed for cross-functional cross-team dependent programs.
-Like migrations, integrations, systems decommissioning, disaster recovery, capacity planning, performance optimization, DC/AI solutions integrations, software projects delivery are all examples of technical programs a TPM could lead.
+TPMs are more needed for cross-functional cross-team dependent programs.For example, migrations, integrations, systems decommissioning, disaster recovery, capacity planning, performance optimization, DC/AI solutions integrations, software projects delivery are all examples of technical programs a TPM could lead.

 What kind of person is best suited for a technical program management position?

 TPM should also be a strategic thinker and should be able to evaluate and measure program impact that can help in prioritization and alignments toward the company goals.

 How did you get your start as a TPM?

-I was in the Quality Assurance side of the technology in the beginning of my career, and then at some point I started to execute several programs on a bigger scale, not just within QA focus.
+I was in the Quality Assurance side of technology at the beginning of my career.
+Then, I started to execute several programs on a bigger scale, not just within QA focus.

 What's the most surprising aspect of a TPM job?

-It's not necessarily surprising, but the value that the program is generating and the impact that it's making is very cool.
-Maybe you make some positive changes for your customers.
+It's not necessarily surprising, but the program's value and the impact it's making are very cool.
+So maybe you make some positive changes for your customers.
 Or you can save a lot of money leading the program because you can improve some infrastructure.

 What's the best part of being a TPM?

-Being a TPM you need to move fast, collaborate, and you're striving to be the best at whatever you're doing.
-The level of Impact that I make and that continuous growth is what really inspires me.
+Being a TPM, you need to move quickly, collaborate, and strive to be the best at whatever you're doing.
+The level of impact that I make and that continuous growth really inspire me.